 For more about wheelchair tyres, read our article ‘Wheelchair tyres, options and maintenance’.

-There are pros and cons to each type of wheelchair wheel.
-An average user will probably not notice these differences, but a very active user will.
-You may need to consider having more than one type depending on the use.
-Wheelchair sizes will also be an important factor in the choice.
-You may find this resource helpful.
+There are pros and cons to each type of wheelchair wheel and hopefully, after reading this brief guide, you’ll be able to better decide what works for your specific needs.
+An average user may not notice all the differences mentioned, but a very active user will.
+You may need to consider having more than one type of wheels, depending on the use habits and cost.
+Wheelchair sizes will also be an important factor in the choice, as well as quite a few other more or less technical elements, so you may find this thorough and detailed resource very helpful.
 Or you may find that you need high performance wheels which are not meant for the average wheelchair user.
-The sky’s your limit, and the cost of course!
+The sky is your limit, so enjoy the sweet choice that lies ahead.